jvanoosten/churnrisk/README.md

 ### Introduction

-IBM Watson Studio and Watson Machine Learning are available on IBM Cloud and are integrated with the IBM Cloud Pak for Data (CP4D).
-These components can be used to develop AI models and deploy them.
-This project outlines how to do this in the IBM Cloud but the process is also applicable to whereever you are running CP4D.
+IBM Watson Studio and Watson Machine Learning are available on the IBM Cloud and those components are also integrated with the IBM Cloud Pak for Data (CP4D).
+They can be used to develop AI models and deploy them.
+This project outlines how to do this in the IBM Cloud but the process is also applicable to where ever you are running CP4D.

 ### Pre-requisites